Who We Are

-Kenya Counselling and Psychological Association is a professional association for counselors and Psychologists in Kenya with a membership of about 4000 counsellors and psychologists spread across the entire nation of Kenya.
-It was formed in 1988 and registered officially in 1990 as the Kenya Counseling Association (KCA).
+Kenya Counselling and Psychological Association (KCPA) is the professional Association for Counsellors and Psychologists in Kenya with a membership of above 6000 spread across the nation.

 The Association has a staff which oversees the daily running of the office activities from 8.30 am to 5 pm Mondays to Fridays and 9 am to 1 pm on Saturdays except on National public holidays

 - To ensure professionalism in Psychological Counseling through upholding standards in training, research, practice and advocacy